Welcome to the

 In 2007, after a 30-year search, the Great Barrington Historical Society (GBHS) found its future headquarters, Town museum, and education research center in the Truman Wheeler Farmstead on South Main Street in Great Barrington.
 It was rescued just days before the historic farmstead was scheduled for demolition by developers.

-The Wheeler (also spelled Wheler in the early days) Family Farmstead was the last surviving farm located near downtown.
+The Wheeler (also spelled Wheler in the early days) Family Farmstead, built in 1771, was the last surviving farm located near downtown.
 Its historic and architectural significance is extensive: original early Dutch buildings evolved into English style structures.
 The property and its owner played a significant role in the Revolutionary War and in the history of Great Barrington.
 The farmstead and museum tell the story.